cert-manager/cert-manager/docs/getting-started/install.rst

 It depends on ``cert-manager`` for certificate management, and it is `regularly tested`_ so the components are known to work together for GKE and AKS clusters (EKS to be added soon).
-For its ingress stack it creates an DNS entry in the configured DNS zone and requests a TLS certificate to Let's Encrypt staging server.
+For its ingress stack it creates a DNS entry in the configured DNS zone and requests a TLS certificate from the Let's Encrypt staging server.

 BKPR can be deployed using the ``kubeprod install`` command, which will deploy ``cert-manager`` as part of it.
 Details available in the `BKPR installation guide`_.